Cosmic-Ray Physics at the South Pole: Acknowledgements

 In the latest analysis of the spectrum and mass composition of cosmic rays \cite{IceCube:2019hmk} IceCube uses a neural network in order to exploit as many mass dependent correlations as possible.
 The neural network has five inputs, two from the surface measurements (energy proxy $S_{\!125}$ and zenith angle) and three from the in-ice measurements (an energy proxy and two \emph{stochasticity} variables).
 The network is trained to deliver energy and mass of the primary.
 The training sample uses simulations of hydrogen, helium, oxygen, and iron.

 The analysis yields the energy spectra for the four element groups, as shown in \cref{fig:CRMass2}.
 The various sources of systematic uncertainties are discussed in Ref.~\cite{IceCube:2019hmk}.
 The sum of these spectra is the all-particle spectrum (\cref{sec:All-Particle-Spectrum}) which agrees well with the IceTop-alone spectrum.
 Also show in \cref{fig:CRMass2} are the flux model predictions from Refs.~\cite{Gaisser:2011klf,Gaisser:2013bla,Dembinski:2017zsh}.
 From these individual elemental energy spectra, one can also determine the average mass, conventionally one reports the average logarithm of the mass, $\langle\ln A\rangle$, as a function of energy. \Cref{fig:lnA_had_sys} shows the corresponding results for $\langle\ln A\rangle$ including the dominating uncertainty due to the hadronic interaction model used for the network training.
 This uncertainty affects both the shower reconstruction as well as the predicted muon multiplicities per event.
 The effect of hadronic interaction models in the interpretation of data is further discussed in \cref{subsec:Test_hadronic_models} below.
-The results by IceCube show that the average cosmic-ray mass composition becomes heavier up to a break at around $300\,$PeV after which $\langle\ln A\rangle$ flattens again.